select/audius/README.md

 # Audius

 Audius is the ultimate streaming music player.

-Create your own playlist
+- Create playlist, no login required, stored in the indexDB in your browser.
+- Queue songs
+- Supports: YouTube, .mp3/.oga/.wav URLs.
+- Share your playlists in the web and as files.

 ## Keyboard shortcuts